prasad-web-dev/nginx-reverse-proxy/README.md

-Reverser# Nginx Reverse Proxy Setup with Docker Compose
+ # Nginx Reverse Proxy Setup with Docker Compose

 ## Overview
 This project sets up a reverse proxy using Nginx and Docker Compose.
 It hosts two simple Nginx websites (`site1` and `site2`) behind a reverse proxy.